mjackson/then-redis/README.md

   1. then-redis returns a promise when you issue a command
   2. The entire codebase is very small (~300 LOC), just like Redis

 then-redis gets out of your way as much as possible.
 Command arguments and return values are exactly what you see in [Redis' Command Reference](http://redis.io/commands)*.
-All Redis commands are available as instance methods on clients that accept variable length argument lists.

 then-redis uses [pipelining](http://redis.io/topics/pipelining) to issue all commands.
 This means that commands are issues over the TCP socket as quickly as possible, and that subsequent commands do not need to wait to find out the result of previous commands before they are issued.